 Like any mood-altering substance, this new woman in your life may take the edge off, but she doesn’t really solve your existential loneliness.
 It’s no more effective than putting a Band-Aid on a gushing wound.

 Yet, time and time again, we see men smack dab in the middle of another relationship before their divorce is anywhere near final.
 Once again, compartmentalizing may be the reason: Men can separate the emotions they feel about their marriage from emotions they experience in a new relationship.
 They can also forget about their exes even when simultaneously divorcing them.

 Generally, men can also have relationships that are purely sexual without the emotional entanglements while women have a harder time doing the same.

 All three of these errant behaviors can be corrected if there is a desire to make changes.
 If there is an underlying personality disorder such as narcissistic personality disorder or borderline personality disorder, or simply emotional immaturity, these mistakes can be much more challenging to rectify.
-In my next article, I will share more about the problems these behaviors cause as well as some strategies for solving them.

 No part of this publication may be reproduced without the express written permission of the author.
 Failure to comply with these terms may expose you to legal action and damages for copyright infringement.